rafaelaBH/Sensors_Project/README.md

 - Base `Sensor` class with `TemperatureSensor` and `HumiditySensor` subclasses
 - Multi-threaded design with per-sensor threads and a central controller
 - Thread-safe data collection using mutexes and atomic flags
-- Automatic detection and replacement of faulty sensors during runtime
+- Automatic detection and replacement of flawed sensors during runtime
 - Kalman filter for reducing sensor noise and improving measurement accuracy
 - Configurable thresholds for temperature and humidity
 - Fully version-controlled using Git